cweyy/StrawPoll-AutoVote/README.md

 Replace the placeholders with appropriate values:

--   `<poll_id>`: The ID of the StrawPoll you want to vote on.
+-   `--poll`: The ID of the StrawPoll you want to vote on.
--   `<answer_id>`: The ID of the answer option you want to vote for.
+-   `--vote`: The ID of the answer option you want to vote for.
--   `http_proxies.txt`: The path to the proxy list text file.
+-   `--proxies`: The path to the proxy list text file.
--   `<num_threads>`: The maximum number of threads to run in parallel.
+-   `--threads`: The maximum number of threads to run in parallel.
 If not specified, the application will use the maximum available threads.

 Example: